Agaetis-IT/imerologio-cli/README.md

 - Download the  [latest version](https://github.com/Agaetis-IT/imerologio-cli/releases/latest) of imerologio-cli (Go binary for macOs and Linux.
 Windows soon)
 - Then launch `imerologio-cli` in the extracted folder
 - Enjoy :tada:

-> **DISCLAIMER** : This project is a Work in Progress and not be ready to use in production.
-You can follow the progression [here](https://github.com/Agaetis-IT/imerologio-cli/projects/1) and your contribution is welcome :nerd_face:

 ## Contributing
 To contribute to Imerologio-cli, see [CONTRIBUTING.md](CONTRIBUTING.md)